 Sitting With Pain

 It’s hard being around anyone struggling with the loss of a relationship, grieving a loved one’s death, coping with the reality of a cancer diagnosis, or facing unemployment.
 Their hurt and pain somehow seem to seep into our pores.
 Our gut reaction tells us to “do something,” like make it all better, pretend it’s not as awful as it feels, or even worse, get some distance from it all.
-Oriah’s quote nails it for me because what is needed is to just “be there,” to sit with someone else’s pain – not to come up with a solution or act as if nothing has changed.
+Oriah’s quote nails it for me because what is needed is to just “be there,” to sit with someone else’s pain—not to come up with a solution or act as if nothing has changed.

 Do you remember who was there for you during a difficult time?
 Do you remember who wasn’t?
 (More people remember who wasn’t there.)
+Do you remember being there for others amid their most challenging times?
+As hard as that is, I believe it is a privilege.

 I want to know if you can sit with pain, mine or your own, without moving to hide it or fade it or fix it.